elfmz/far2l/README.md

  * Additionally you can enable python support by adding `--with-python@3.10` to the one of two above commands.

 ##### Full OSX/MacOS build from sources (harder):
-Some issues can be caused by conflicting dependencies, like having two versions of wxWidgets, so avoid such situation when installing dependecies.
+Some issues can be caused by conflicting dependencies, like having two versions of wxWidgets, so avoid such situation when installing dependencies.

  * Clone:
 ```sh